-- I low pressure gathering revenue increased \$45 million period over period due to an increase of throughput volumes of 143 Bcf, or 387 MMcf/d, which was primarily due to 156 new wells added in 2016 and the expansion of our low pressure gathering system by 12 miles in 2016; - Compression revenue increased \$22 million due to an increase of throughput volumes of 114 Bcf, or 309 MMcf/d, primarily due to the addition of two new compressor stations that were placed in service during 2016; - In high pressure gathering revenue increased \$9 million due to an increase of throughput volumes of 49 Bcf, or 130 MMcf/d, primarily as a result of the addition of two new high pressure gathering lines placed in service in 2016 and the expansion of our high pressure gathering system by 22 miles in 2016; - Other fluid handling services revenue increased \$87 million because the other fluid handling operations began in September 2015, and are billed to Antero Resources at our cost plus 3%.
-Other fluid handling service revenues were \$29 and \$116 million during the year ended December 31, 2015 and 2016, respectively; and - If resh water delivery revenue increased \$38 million, due to an increase in fresh water delivery of 10,068 MBbl, or 27 MBbl/d, primarily due to an increase in the amount of water used in well completions by Antero Resources.
+- 2 low pressure gathering revenue increased \$45 million period over period due to an increase of throughput volumes of 143 Bcf, or 387 MMcf/d, which was primarily due to 156 new wells added in 2016 and the expansion of our low pressure gathering system by 12 miles in 2016; - Ompression revenue increased \$22 million due to an increase of throughput volumes of 114 Bcf, or 309 MMcf/d, primarily due to the addition of two new compressor stations that were placed in service during 2016; - bigh pressure gathering revenue increased \$9 million due to an increase of throughput volumes of 49 Bcf, or 130 MMcf/d, primarily as a result of the addition of two new high pressure gathering lines placed in service in 2016 and the expansion of our high pressure gathering system by 22 miles in 2016; - Other fluid handling services revenue increased \$87 million because the other fluid handling operations began in September 2015, and are billed to Antero Resources at our cost plus 3%.
+Other fluid handling service revenues were \$29 and \$116 million during the year ended December 31, 2015 and 2016, respectively; and - Tresh water delivery revenue increased \$38 million, due to an increase in fresh water delivery of 10,068 MBbl, or 27 MBbl/d, primarily due to an increase in the amount of water used in well completions by Antero Resources.

 Direct operating expenses.
 Total direct operating expenses increased by 105%, from \$79 million for the year ended December 31, 2015 to \$162 million for the year ended December 31, 2016.
 Gathering and compression direct operating expenses increased from \$26 million for the year ended December 31, 2015 to \$27 million for the year ended December 31, 2016.
 The increase was primarily due to an increase in the number of gathering pipelines and compressor stations in 2015.
-Water handling and treatment direct operating expenses increase was primarily due to \$1, 2015 to \$134 million for the year ended December 31, 2016.
-The increase was primarily due to \$1, 2015 to \$134 million for the year ended December 31, 2015.
+Water handling and treatment direct operating expenses increased from \$53 million for the year ended December 31, 2015 to \$134 million for the year ended December 31, 2016.
+The increase was primarily due to other fluid handling services which began in the fourth quarter of 2015.